-Portfolio Fees: \$100 fee for reader and \$75 per credit hour.
+Portfolio Fees: Tuition for GEN 111 and \$50 per credit hour for class submitted as portfolio.

-Residential Fee: Resident students are assessed a one-time non-refundable fee of \$127.00.
+Residential Fee: Resident students are assessed a one-time non-refundable fee of \$184.00.
 Other fees may be charged for key and card replacement, improper check-out, and room damage.